 If you’d like to invest in your own hair salon, there are a few start-up costs you can expect to budget for.
 From the get-go, you’ve got business licenses and sales permits to line up, the location to arrange for, and salon equipment and initial inventory to acquire.
 Don’t forget the consulting fees and insurance costs, as well as the sales and marketing software packages needed to help drive traffic through your doors.

 Ongoing costs have to be factored in as well, which includes employee wages, taxes, utilities, processing fees, repairs and maintenance expenses.
 By the time it’s all said and done, you may have easily sunk $250,000 into this venture and still, the work has only begun.

 By comparison, if you were to choose to franchise, you’d be buying into an established brand within the hair business.
 Not only that, but you’d become part of a tight-knit community of Franchise Owners and corporate members who would be there for you, cheering you on and offering support along the way.
 You’d see a strong ROI come through far more quickly without having to ramp up your business the slow way, and would have access to a proven marketing platform.

-The other advantage is, a salon franchise can be opened even without any experience in the beauty industry.
+The other advantage is, a top hair salon franchise can be opened even without any experience in the industry.
 You’re not even required to have any experience in franchising.
 A background in management is helpful however, as is the desire to provide excellent team leadership and stellar customer service.
-Add to that a willingness to build a trusted brand within your community and you’ve got all it takes to be an exemplary Franchise Owner within the beauty industry.
+Add to that a willingness to build a trusted brand within your community and you’ve got all it takes to be an exemplary Franchise Owner within the hair salon industry.

 Just imagine being the mastermind behind-the-scenes, making sure everything operates smoothly and customer satisfaction is high.
 With the right management skills, business acumen and a desire to succeed as a salon operator, you’ll be sure to find success in the industry.